Rex2000799/CppCallTracing/README.md

   the tracing of function calls shall take place.
 - set the CMake variable *TARGET_FILE* to the absolute path to the Tracing Configuration File.
+- set the CMake variable *TRACE_CMAKE_CONFIG_WORKING_DIR* to the absolute path to the working directory used for configuring the CMake project.
+- set the CMake variable *TRACE_CMAKE_BUILD_WORKING_DIR* to the absolute path to the working directory used for building the CMake project.
 - add the ```Tracing``` directory as subdirectory **after** all settings to the executable target selected for tracing have been done.